sstallion/go-hid/README.md

 ### lshid

-An example command named `lshid` is provided, which displays information about HID devices attached to the system. `lshid` may be installed by issuing:
+A command named `lshid` is provided, which lists HID devices attached to the system. `lshid` may be installed by issuing:

     $ go install github.com/sstallion/go-hid/cmd/lshid@latest

 Once installed, issue `lshid -h` to display usage.

+## Documentation

+Up-to-date documentation can be found on [pkg.go.dev][2], or by issuing the `go doc` command after installation:

+    $ go doc -all github.com/sstallion/go-hid

 ## Contributing